 Preferred Communities (PC), funded by ORR, provides intensive case management to the most vulnerable refugees.
 USCRI operates the PC program at 19 sites in 14 states to help refugees move towards stability and self-sufficiency with individualized, comprehensive case management services for up to one year from arrival.

 The USCRI Relationships, Education, Advancement, and Development for Youth for Life (READY4Life) program funded by the Office of Family Assistance is implemented at eight sites in eight states.
-The READY4Life program serves refugee and immigrant youth ages 14 to 24 through the provision of Relationship Enhancement® education, comprehensive case management, and support services that bolster healthy relationships, positive socio-emotional development and promote successful transitions to young adulthood.
+The READY4Life program serves refugee and immigrant youth ages 14 to 24 through the provision of Relationship Enhancement® education and comprehensive case management, support services that bolster healthy relationships, and promotes positive socio-emotional development and successful transitions to young adulthood.
 The project includes Randomized-Controlled Trial local impact evaluation.